tech-med/medlearnity.com/src/content/blog/how-to-score-280-on-usmle-step-2-ck/index.md

 ## When Should I Schedule My Step 2 CK Exam?

 You should ideally take Step 2 CK within six to seven months of finishing your core clinical rotations.
 However, we realize this is not always possible for IMG students or students with unique circumstances**.** We recommend this timeline because you will just recently have covered Step 2 CK material during your clinical rotations and shelf exam prep.
-So, your Step 2 CK knowledge base will be recent, activated and ready to grow!
+So, your Step 2 CK knowledge base will be recent, activated and ready to grow

 ## Step 2 CK Tutoring